International Day of Women and Girls in Science

 ‘Diversify your skills and communicate what you do’.
 They were the key messages from a recent interview with Dame Bridget Ogilvie, a Fellow of the Australian Academy of Science, and a successful British Scientist who has split her time between the two countries for the last 14 years.

 Geologist Dr Dominique Tanner, who is researching how precious metals are concentrated in undersea volcanoes, is back from a 2-week internship at the ABC studios as part of the Top 5 Scientists program for 2019.
 She was kind enough to share what she learnt from broadcasters like Robyn Williams, Norman Swan and Cassie McCullagh on communicating science to the public.

-“The Future Of…” series asks a variety of UOW experts and researchers the same five questions, to provide insight into the potential future states of our lives, communities and world.
+“The Future Of…” series asks a variety of UOW experts and researchers the same questions, to provide insight into the potential future states of our lives, communities and world.

 Soapbox Science Sydney features 12 of the best

 Twelve of the best female researchers in Australia showcased their work to the public, including two UOW researchers: Dr Dom Tanner and Dr Yee Lian Chew, as part of the inaugural Soapbox Science Sydney event.